maks1D/AdvancedChessDev/README.md

 ## Adding configuration file

-Before you can run the server for the first time, you need to create a copy of `settings.txt.example` and name it `settings.txt`.
+Before you can run the server for the first time, you need to create a copy of `AdvancedChess.configuration.example` and name it `AdvancedChess.configuration`.
 You can change the server settings by editing this file.

 ## License